Family Skills

 [personal profile] ysabetwordsmith

 I fed the birds.
-I haven't seen any yet though.
+I haven't seen much activity yet.

 I put out water for the birds.